Rethinking Sketching as Sampling: A Graph Signal Processing Approach: Sketching of bandlimited signals

+The restrictions in \eqref{eqn_sampling_matrix} are such that each row of $\bbC$ contains exactly one nonzero element and that no column of $\bbC$ contains more than one nonzero entry.
+Thus, the product vector $\bbx_s:=\bbC\bbx \in\reals^p$ samples (selects) $p$ elements of $\bbx$ that we use to estimate the product $\bby = \bbH \bbx$.
+In doing so we not only need to select entries of $\bbx$ but columns of $\bbH$.
+This is achieved by computing the product $\bbH_s:=\bbH\bbC^T \in \reals^{m\times p}$ and we therefore choose to estimate the product $\bby = \bbH \bbx$ with the product

+Implementing \eqref{eqn_operator_direct_sketching} requires $O(mp)$ operations.
+Adopting the mean squared error (MSE) as a figure of merit, the optimal sampling matrix $\bbC \in \ccalC$ is the solution to the minimum (M)MSE problem comparing $\hby$ in \eqref{eqn_operator_direct_sketching} to the desired response $\bby = \bbH\bbx$, namely

-For upcoming derivations it is important to observe that selection matrices $\bbC\in\ccalC_{pn}$ have rank $p$ and satisfy $\bbC\bbC^T=\bbI_p$.
-The selection matrix also satisfies $\bbC^T\bbC=\diag(\bbc)$, \blue{meaning that $\bbC^{T}\bbC$ is a diagonal matrix and vector $\bbc\in\{0,1\}^n$ collects its diagonal elements,} where $c_i=1$ if and only if the $i$-th column of $\bbC$ contains a one, or, equivalently, if the $i$-th element of $\bbx$ is sampled. \blue{Consequently,} there is a one-to-one correspondence between the sampling matrix $\bbC$ and the sampling vector $\bbc$, modulo the ordering of the rows in $\bbC$.
+Observe that selection matrices $\bbC\in\ccalC$ have rank $p$ and satisfy $\bbC\bbC^T=\bbI$, the $p$-dimensional identity matrix.
+It is also readily verified that $\bbC^T\bbC=\diag(\bbc)$ with the vector $\bbc\in\{0,1\}^n$ having entries $c_i = 1$ if and only if the $i$th column of $\bbC$ contains a nonzero entry.
+Thus, the product $\bbC^T\bbC$ is a diagonal matrix in which the $i$th entry is nonzero if and only if the $i$th entry of $\bbx$ is selected in the sampled vector $\bbx_s:=\bbC\bbx$.
+In particular, there is a bijective correspondence between the matrix $\bbC$ and the vector $\bbc$ modulo an arbitrary ordering of the rows of $\bbC$.
+In turn, this implies that choosing $\bbC \in \ccalC$ in \eqref{eqn_operator_direct_sketching_optimal_matrix} is equivalent to choosing $\bbc\in\{0,1\}^n$ with $\bbc^T\bbone=p$.
+We take advantage of this fact in the algorithmic developments in Sections \ref{sec_forward} and \ref{sec_heuristics}.

-When the input signal is {corrupted by} additive noise $\bbw$ the sampled signal is $\bbC (\bbx+\bbw)$; see Fig. \ref{fig_forward}.
-After processing the samples with the linear transformation $\bbH_s$, we obtain the estimate $\hby = \bbH_s\bbC (\bbx+\bbw)$.
-Our goal here is to find a sampling matrix $\bbC$ and a sketch $\bbH_s \in\reals^{m \times p}$ that minimizes the mean-squared error (MSE) with respect to the desired response $\bby = \bbH\bbx$.
-We are therefore searching for the matrices $\bbC^*$ and $\bbH_s^*$ that solve the non-convex optimization problem

-We emphasize here that solving \eqref{eqn_forward_sketching} is costly, indeed, intractable due to the binary constraints $\bbC\in\ccalC_{pn}$.
-Methods for approximately solving \eqref{eqn_forward_sketching} with manageable cost are presented in {Sec.~\ref{sec_heuristics}}, but these approaches still incur a cost much higher than just evaluating the linear transformation $\bby = \bbH\bbx$.
-As pointed out in the introduction, the operating assumption in this work is that the optimization in \eqref{eqn_forward_sketching} is carried out \text{off line} and only once, whereas during \text{online} operation we are presented with a stream of bandlimited signals ${\{\bbx_{t}\}_{t \in \mbN}}$.
-While the original goal is to process each of those signals with the transformation $\bbH$ \cite{mardani15}, through the proposed sampling plus reduced-complexity processing pipeline, for every $t$ we first sample $\bbx_t$ according to $\bbC^*$ and then apply the sketch $\bbH_s^*$ to the sampled signal $\bbC^*\bbx_t$, reducing the \text{online} operational cost by a factor of $p/n$.
-See Sec. \ref{sec_forward} for a thorough treatment of the direct problem.
+In \eqref{eqn_operator_direct_sketching}, the sampled signal $\bbx_s$ is multiplied by the matrix $\bbH_s:=\bbH\bbC^T$.
+The restriction to have the matrix $\bbH_s$ be a sampled version of $\bbH$ is unnecessary in cases where it is possible to compute an arbitrary matrix off line.
+This motivates an alternative formulation where we estimate $\bby$ as